Whitelee Wind Farm, Scotland, United Kingdom

 Scottish Power Renewables announced its first extension at the wind farm by 36 turbines in May 2009.
 On 16 December 2009, the company received another approval from the Scottish Government to add a further 39 turbines to the existing wind farm.

-The first extension of 36 turbines will increase the output by 130MW, increasing the current capacity of 322MW (140 turbines) to 452MW.
+The first extension of 36 turbines increased the output by 130MW, increasing the current capacity of 322MW (140 turbines) to 452MW.

-The second phase of expansion will add 39 turbines that will increase the capacity by 141MW to 539MW.
-The second extension will be located to the south west of the existing wind farm, north of Irvine valley and north east of Kilmarnock.
+The second phase of expansion added 39 turbines that increased the capacity by 141MW to 539MW.
+The second extension is located to the south west of the existing wind farm, north of Irvine valley and north east of Kilmarnock.

-The wind farm will be spread over 80km2 with 215 turbines after the two expansions.
-It is currently spread over 55km2 Upon completion it is expected to be one of the largest onshore wind power projects in Europe.
+The wind farm is spread over 80km2 with 215 turbines after the two expansions.

 ScottishPower started the construction of the wind farm, following its approval by the government, in 2006.
 A ground-breaking ceremony occurred for the project on 9 October 2006.
 The company signed infrastructure and turbine contracts for the wind farm three days later on 12 October 2006.